This easy Coconut Oil Chocolate Bark is sweet and rich. Made with raw cacao powder and coconut oil.

 Instructions

-- Mix cacao powder, coconut oil, maple syrup, almond extract, and salt together.
+- Addย cacao powder, coconut oil, maple syrup, almond extract, and salt into a large bowl.
+Stir to combine.ย

-- Pour onto a parchment lined baking sheet.
+- Pour the chocolate mixture onto a parchment-lined baking sheet.
 Sprinkle coconut flakes and sliced almonds on top and press in.

-- Refrigerate until mixture solidifies.
-Break into bark.
-Put in the fridge or freezer.
+- Refrigerate or freeze until the mixture solidifies.
+Break it into pieces.
+Put it into the fridge or freezer.

 Nutrition